 If you are thinking of adopting, chances are you have questions about the process.
 You might be wondering how long the process takes, who can adopt, or even whether there are benefits for the adoptive parents.
 Right?
 If you are currently in such a predicament, a Fayetteville adoption lawyer from Wade Law can help you make sense of the process so you have an easier time filing for adoption in Georgia.

 If you feel that you are ready to start the process of adding another member to your family, don’t hesitate to get in touch with us at Wade Law.
-Call our family law attorneys at 770-282-1188 now to schedule a no-cost adoption consultation with our legal team for legal counsel and representation you can trust.
+Call our family law attorneys at 770-282-1188 now to schedule a consultation with our legal team for legal counsel and representation you can trust.

 How Do I Start the Adoption Process?